 Every chapter in Haykin's book is a profitable read.
 My favorites were the excellent chapters about Irenaeus and gnosticism, Augustine and church history, and St. Patrick and missions.

 I loved the book.
 In a generation when Christians seem to think everything novel is automatically better, it is refreshing to read the work of someone who knows and appreciates the history of doctrine and who knows and cares about where the church has already been.
-I hope Haykin lives long and keeps writing.
+I hope Haykin lives long and keeps writing. - The Wages of Spin, By Carl R. Trueman.
+My first encounter with Trueman was on the Web, through his excellent critique of the historical ham-handedness of Sanders, Dunn, and Wright.
+He struck me as clever, perceptive, witty, and a good writer.
+The Wages of Spin proves he is all of these.

-The book is a collection of Trueman's essays on various subjects, starting with one I'll bet Michael Haykin would give a hearty amen to—and I know I would: "Reckoning with the Past in an Anti-Historical Age."
+The book is a collection of Trueman's essays on various subjects, starting with one I'll bet Michael Haykin would give a hearty amen toand I know I would: "Reckoning with the Past in an Anti-Historical Age."
 Trueman offers a spot-on analysis of the fallout from the modern and post-modern tendency to be militantly anti-historical.

 The effect of this trend on evangelicalism has been particularly destructive.
 Our Protestant and evangelical distrust of "tradition" has subtly morphed into a contempt for history, and the effect has been disastrous on a number of levels.
 This one factor has explains popular evangelicalism's doctrinal illiteracy.
 It also explains why in our worship, virtually everything novel is immediately embraced by evangelicals, while virtually everything that pertains to our rich spiritual heritage has been unceremoniously abandoned.

-There are lots of great essays in the book—especially "The Undoing of the Reformation?" and "The Glory of Christ: B. B. Warfield on Jesus of Nazareth."
+There are lots of great essays in the bookespecially "The Undoing of the Reformation?" and "The Glory of Christ: B. B. Warfield on Jesus of Nazareth."
 But my favorite section is at the end: "Short, Sharp Shocks."
 The shortest of these mini-essays would make wonderful (albeit longish) blog entries.
 The clever titles ("The Marcions Have Landed!"; "Boring Ourselves to Life") reflect the wittiness of Trueman's writing style.

 Hats off to Carl Trueman for this volume.
 He constantly provoked me to think while making me smile.
 I love that kind of book.